-To keep track of files that are stored in an another online resource (for example, Google Drive or OneDrive) and relate those files to items that you're tracking in Smartsheet, you'll use the Attachments capability.
+To keep track of files that are stored in another online resource (for example, Google Drive or OneDrive) and relate those files to items that you're tracking in Smartsheet, you'll use the Attachments capability.
 You can make file associations at the workspace, sheet, row, or comment level.

 Here's how to get started:

 - Workspace: From the workspace, click the Attachments icon in the upper-right corner of the workspace.

 - Sheet: Click Attachments in the right panel to display the Attachments pane.

 At the bottom of the Attachments pane, click Attach Files to Sheet.

 - Row: Click the Attachments icon (in Card View, click a Card and click Add Attachment).